 To ensure all residents' safety be mindful to keep windows and doors closed when you are out.
 Please ensure you are not putting yourself at risk when leaving or returning to res (particularly at night or if intoxicated).
 For example have your swipe card (or keys) available and try to stick to the main paths, lit areas and have taxis drop you off in well-lit areas.

 Please don't tamper with locks or chock unit and/or room doors open.
 This compromises all residents' personal safety and unit security.
 Please ensure a safe and supportive environment for all residents is maintained here at Fedliving and we encourage all residents to be proactive in this regard.
 Please report any faulty alarms, doors or locks immediately.

 Gippsland: Smoke control doors – Smoke control doors must be kept closed.
 The doors should not be left open.
 The smoke control doors have been installed to prevent smoke travelling throughout the building.
 It is for your own safety that the doors are left in a closed position.

 While on Res, you are responsible for your belongings, including your room.
 To prevent people 'borrowing' your food, label it and lock it!
 When not in your room, keep it locked and also close the windows.
 If nobody took another resident's belongings, we wouldn't need to worry, but people forget to ask, forget to leave an IOU, forget to do their shopping, or are just downright dishonest, so take the steps to keep your things safe.

-Short-term accommodation is available for postgraduate students, visiting staff members and TAFE block mode students as well as others.
+Short-term accommodation is available for placement students, visiting staff members and TAFE block mode students as well as others.
 Several properties may be available.
 Further information is available here.